victorlei/smop/README.rst

 ``SMOP`` is Small Matlab and Octave to Python compiler.
-    ``SMOP`` is used to translate to python legacy libraries containing algorithmic matlab code.
-Despite the obvious similarities between matlab and numeric python, there are enough differences to make the manual translation of these libraries infeasible in real life.  ``SMOP`` generates human-readable python, which also appears to be faster than octave.
+    ``SMOP`` translates matlab to python.
+Despite obvious similarities between matlab and numeric python, there are enough differences to make manual translation infeasible in real life.  ``SMOP`` generates
+    human-readable python, which also appears to be faster than octave.
 How much faster?
-Timing results for the "working example" below are summarized in Table 1.
-Additionally,
-    compiling run-time library ``runtime.py``
+Timing results for the "working example" below are summarized in Table 1, and additional speedup is achieved by compiling ``SMOP`` run-time library ``runtime.py`` to C, using `cython`.
-    "as-is" with cython brings additional speedup.

         +-------------------------------------+--------+
         | octave-3.8.1                        | 190 ms |